ebenpjw/realestate-bot-backend/docs/CODEBASE_CLEANUP_SUMMARY.md

 ## **Database Schema File**

-The complete, production-ready schema is in: `database_schema_complete.sql`
+The complete, production-ready schema is in: `database/database_schema_complete.sql`

 **To apply:** Copy the entire SQL content and paste it into your Supabase SQL editor.